COVID-19 vaccine info for individuals

 What if I have a weakened immune system?

 COVID-19 vaccines may be given to people with underlying medical conditions provided they have not had a severe or immediate allergic reaction to any of the ingredients in the vaccine.
 While people in this category may receive the vaccine, they should be aware of the limited safety data.
 Visit the CDC’s website to learn more.

 Do I need to wear a mask and avoid close contact with others if I have received two doses of the vaccine?

 Yes.
 While experts learn more about the protection that COVID-19 vaccines provide under real-life conditions, it will be important for everyone to continue using all the tools available to help stop this pandemic.
-This includes wearing a face mask, washing hands often, and staying at least 6 feet away from others.
+This includes wearing a face mask, washing hands often, staying at least 6 feet away from others and avoiding crowds.

 Fully vaccinated individuals should still wear masks and socially distance in public areas.

 Where can I get the latest updates about COVID-19 vaccines?